itsgeagle/caiedownloader/README.md

 * The **years** for which papers are to be downloaded (_e.g.
 2020-23_)
 * The **exam series** for which to download papers (_e.g.
 Feb/March_)

 When run, the program produces a simple, elegant and intuitive GUI window, where you can enter the details of what you would like to download.
-The file will automatically be created and output to the `/outfiles/` directory of your project folder.
+The file will automatically be created and output to the directory which you pick during the file selection menu which pops up after downloading is finished.

 <div align="center">
 <img width="568" alt="GUI preview" src="https://github.com/itsgeagle/caiedownloader/assets/119720547/7980fdfa-cac7-48af-a248-0171826a06df">